NetroScript/Graveyard-Keeper-Savefile-Editor/README.md

 Supply me a screenshot with the console output (or the copied text).
 If you are using the compiled windows version and a black window appears and then disappears it means the application crashes because of some error.
 To view the error code to be able to send it to me:
-In the folder where you have the .exe file, Shift + Rightclick in a free space and in the context menu there should be an option like "Open Command Prompt here" or "Open Powershell here", click that, begin writing "Graveyard" and then press tab to autocomplete and enter to execute - now you should start the application using that console window.
+In the folder where you have the .exe file, `Shift + Rightclick` in a free space and in the context menu there should be an option like `Open Command Prompt here` or `Open Powershell here`, click that, begin writing `Graveyard` and then press tab to autocomplete and enter to execute - now you should start the application using that console window.
 This time the window won't close after execution, meaning you have time to make a screenshot of the error.

 ## Notice

 This repository contains content which I do not own.
-Notably all the image files in the /data/html/rsc folder.
+Notably all the image files in the `/data/html/rsc` folder.
 These are by [Lazy Bear Games](http://lazybeargames.com/).
 Additionally [jQuery](https://jquery.com/) and [Materialize](https://materializecss.com/) are also used.
 Their original licenses are still included.
 This application uses extracted strings like f.e. localisation files.
 These are also by [Lazy Bear Games](http://lazybeargames.com/).
 If you find any bugs / mistakes, feel free to open issues, or if you know how to fix it yourself, feel free to create a pull request.